kutyel/assembly-timer/README.md

 assembly-timer
 ==============

-AngularJS Timer to use in Assembly Halls all over the world!
+AngularJS Timer to use in assembly halls all over the world!